 Are you looking for a fully managed Visualization tool that can create appealing Visualizations in no time?
 Well, your search ends here.
 In this blog post, you will get in-depth knowledge about Amazon QuickSight – a fully managed Cloud-based Visualization tool that can allow you to convert unstructured data into actionable intelligence.
 In today’s date, a huge amount of data is present which when modeled and mined accurately can be used to gain a considerable edge over one’s competitors.
 BI tools like these are used by enterprises to analyze and visualize this data on the basis of business requirements.

 Table of Contents

 Amazon QuickSight is a Cloud-based Business Intelligence tool and is available under the hood – Amazon Web Services.
-With Amazon QuickSight, you can develop easy to understand insights from data while allowing you to connect your data from the Cloud and combine data from various sources.
+With Amazon QuickSight, you can develop easy-to-understand insights from data while allowing you to connect your data from the Cloud and combine data from various sources.

-Amazon QuickSight can include AWS data, third-party data, Big Data, Spreadsheet data, SaaS data, B2B data, and more in a single data dashboard.
+It can include AWS data, third-party data, Big Data, Spreadsheet data, SaaS data, B2B data, and more in a single data dashboard.
 It is a fully managed Cloud-based service, and it provides enterprise-grade security, high availability, highly scalable with no infrastructure to deploy or manage.

 Key Features of Amazon QuickSight